VostroDev/2022_Scrolling_Message_v4_class/README.md

-# 2022_Scrolling_Message_v4_class
-files needed for Jan 2022 class project

 # 2022_ESP32MessageBoard_Neomatrix

 ## Description
-This project is intended for use with an ESP32 microcontroller, DS3231 I2C RTC module and 4 8x8 NeoMatrix boards.
+Files needed for class to compete the following project. **THIS CODE IS NOT COMPLETE** This project is intended for use with an ESP8266 microcontroller, DS3231 I2C RTC and MAX7219 dot matrix.
 The display will scroll through a sequence displaying:
 * Current Time
 * Temperature